Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Results

 \subsubsection{Main result of Campaign~C}

 Campaign~C shows that hierarchy depth is not, by itself, a cost verdict.
-Whether additional depth penalizes, preserves, or even reduces observed cost depends on how the topology changes the effective chain seen during the handshake.
-This matters for the interpretation of post-quantum certificate hierarchies because it shows that logical depth and practical exposure cannot be treated as interchangeable notions.
+Whether additional depth penalizes, preserves, or reduces observed cost depends on how the topology changes the effective chain seen during the handshake.
+This matters for the interpretation of post-quantum certificate hierarchies because logical depth and practical exposure cannot be treated as interchangeable notions.